 My officials apply the criteria set out in Council Common Position 2008/944/CFSP when assessing applications for Dual-use licences.
 Criterion 2 in particular, specifies consideration of "Respect for human rights in the country of final destination as well as respect by that country of international humanitarian law".

 My officials consult with the Department of Foreign Affairs and Trade in respect of export licence applications for sensitive destinations, such as Saudi Arabia, the United Arab Emirates, Bahrain and Israel, seeking observations on any foreign policy or human rights concerns that may arise in respect of a proposed export.
-Such considerations are subject to constant review in the light of developments in a particular regions.
+Such considerations are subject to constant review in the light of developments in particular regions.